danielkihlgren/stagedisplayviewer/README.md

 Stage Display Viewer
 ==================

-Stage display viewer in java for propresenter
+Stage display viewer in java for propresenter.

 The output text is shown in a lower key fashion, i.e. it's shown in the lower part of the screen.
 It also compactifies rows by removing every second line break, i.e. 4 rows will be shown as 2 rows.

 It should work in Windows/MacOS/Linux and other *nix systems